KhushilDiyora/Spam_Email_Prediction/README.md

     input_mail = ["I've been searching for the right words to thank you for this breather..."]

+The model will predict if the message is spam or ham.

 # Notes

 * TF-IDF is used for feature extraction, which helps in handling large datasets by converting text data into useful features.